InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/06-serialization/serialization-attributes.rst

 .. index:: SerializerPropertyNameAttribute
-.. _SerializerPropertyNameAttribute:
+.. _SerializerPropertyNameAttribute-Ref:

 SerializerPropertyNameAttribute
 -------------------------------

-The ``SerializerPropertyNameAttribute`` sets specified property name while serialization.
+The `SerializerPropertyNameAttribute`_ sets specified property name while serialization.
 By default, the JSON property will have the same name as the .NET property.
 This attribute allows the name to be customized.

 .. code-block:: csharp